Coxeter categories and quantum groups: Diagrammatic algebras

 \subsection{The canonical realisation}

 To remedy the fact that $\g(\sfA)$ is not diagrammatic in general, we follow a suggestion of P. Etingof, and give in \ref{ss:ext-KM} a modified definition of $\g(\sfA)$ along the lines of \cite{FZ}.
-The corresponding Cartan subalgebra is given by the following (non--minimal) realisation of $\sfA$.\andreacomment{Maybe we should cite \cite{mo}, but I am not sure how.}
+The corresponding Cartan subalgebra is given by the following (non--minimal) realisation of $\sfA$.

 Let $(\olh,\olPi,\olPiv)$ be the realisation given by $\olh\cong\sfk^ {2|\bfI|}$ with basis $\{\hcor{i}\}_{i\in\bfI}\cup\{\cow{i}\}_{i\in\bfI}$, $\olPiv =\{\hcor{i}\}_{i\in\bfI}$ and $\olPi=\{\alpha_i\}_{i\in\bfI}$, where $\alpha_i$ is given by